NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ### New Features and Changes <!--REQ-390-->

+* Added Clinical Data Analysis feature that allows Users to: <!--FEAT-520, FEAT-521-->
+  * Explore clinical data via the new Clinical Tab on the Exploration page.
+  * Build custom Case sets based on that clinical data for later analysis.
+  * Create an analysis to examine the clinical variables in a Case set, using various tools including histograms, survival plots, box plots, QQ plots, and custom binning.
+  * Download the data (as TSV, JSON) and plots (as PNG, SVG) of each clinical variable in an anlysis.
+  * Save an analysis to local storage to resume later (as long as storage is not cleared).
 * Added links to CIVIC annotations on the Gene and Mutation entity pages. <!--PRTL-2543-->
 * Updated the default Top Mutated Genes histogram on the Exploration page to display only COSMIC Genes by default. <!--PRTL-2371-->
 * Added Follow-Ups tab and nested Molecular Tests to Case entity page. <!--PRTL-2704-->
-* Added text to BAM slicing modal to instruct users how to access unmapped reads. <!--PRTL-2620-->
+* Added text to BAM slicing modal to instruct Users how to access unmapped reads. <!--PRTL-2620-->

 ### Bugs Fixed Since Last Release